he-nantian/ReDiffuser/README.md

 ## 3. Run scripts

-(1) To make experiments in one of the three tasks, run:
+(1) To perform experiments in any of the three tasks, run:

 <code>cd \<task name\></code>